 If you are working with databases, it is important for you to have a solid understanding of how data is organized and accessed in an efficient way.
-One of the important concepts in databases includes the use of keys in a database.
+One of the important concepts in databases includes the use of DBMS keys.
 These keys help you to ensure that the records are identified in a unique way and can be retrieved quickly.
 Among the various types of keys, the one key that often raises questions is the Alternate Key.

 In this blog, we are going to walk you through everything you need to know about alternate keys in DBMS.
 So let’s get started!